-Join Jess Chadwick for an in-depth discussion in this video Use custom configuration, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Use custom configuration, part of Learning ASP.NET Core MVC.

 - [Instructor] Earlier,…I showed you this conditional statement,…right here on line 28,…that determines whether or not…to enable the developer diagnostics page.…Currently, this conditional setting…is driven off a special environment variable…that ASP.NET Core looks for,…as I showed in the previous video.…Now, there's nothing wrong with this approach…to turn certain things on and off…based on whether or not we're in development mode,…but personally, I like to be able…to turn specific features on and off…using their own configuration settings.…